By Ellie Johnston, Andrew Jones, Lori Siegel, and John Sterman

 Will US withdrawal from Paris lead other nations to erode their goals?

-So far, other key nations have stated that they will not let a possible U.S. exit from Paris or UNFCCC, or the abandonment of climate-friendly policies in the US that have already been announced, affect their commitment.
-However, if the U.S. pulls out other nations may weaken their commitments or their efforts to achieve them, possibly leading to a cascade of defections from Paris.
-Many developing nations, focusing on the historical responsibility of the developed nations generally, and the US specifically, and with the prospect of diminished financial assistance from the developed nations, may weaken their own emissions reductions efforts or make more ambitious pledges.
+So far, other key nations have stated that they will not let a possible US exit from Paris or UNFCCC, or the abandonment of climate-friendly policies in the US that have already been announced, affect their commitment.
+However, if the US pulls out other nations may weaken their commitments or their efforts to achieve them, possibly leading to a cascade of defections from Paris.
+Many developing nations faced with the prospect of diminished financial assistance, may not be able to meet their own emissions reductions efforts or make more ambitious pledges.

 Weakening action on climate change harms many of the Trump administration’s own goals:

 - It increases risks of conflict in many parts of the world at a time when the administration is seeking to avoid committing US military and troops.

 - It slows job creation in renewables and energy efficiency (industries that are now bigger than coal in terms of employment), jobs that would mostly benefit many working class people who supported President Trump.